Gibbons-Lab/manuals-and-policies/diversity_equity_and_inclusion.md

 We believe that our differences provide an opportunity to accelerate advances and innovations in science by bringing diverse perspectives, talents, approaches, and dialogue to solving key problems.
-Individual scientists have biases (scientific, cultural, esthetic, etc.), and these biases infiltrate our work.
-Only be supporting a diverse set of perspectives can we hope to overcome these individual biases, together.
+Individual scientists have biases (scientific, cultural, political, economic, esthetic, etc.), and these biases infiltrate our work.
+Only by supporting a diverse set of perspectives can we hope to overcome these individual biases, together.
 Our research is empowered and strengthened by our diversity.

 ### Actions